-(see Gram-Negative Bacilli; see Prostatitis; see Urinary Tract Infection in Children (UTI).)
+(See also Gram-Negative Bacilli; see Prostatitis; see also Urinary Tract Infection in Children (UTI).)

 Bacterial UTIs can involve the urethra, prostate, bladder, or kidneys.
 Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain, and flank pain.
 Systemic symptoms and even sepsis may occur with kidney infection.
 Diagnosis is based on analysis and culture of urine.
 Treatment is with antibiotics and removal of any urinary tract catheters and obstructions.